Yahyarumzan/shifra-content/safwa-al-tafsir/99 Decoding Surah al Zalzalah.md

 <ShowVerses sura="99" ayahs={[5]}>

-This information will be communicated by the earth because God most dignified will command it to do so and He will permit it to articulate everything that happened upon it
+These tidings will be revealed by the earth because God most dignified will command it to do so and He will permit it to articulate everything that happened upon it.
+It will complain about the sinner and be a witness against him and it will be thankful for the obedient person and praise him.
+There is nothing extraordinary about this because God most High has power over all things

 </ShowVerses>

 <ShowVerses sura="99" ayahs={[6]}>

+On this day, the creatures will return to a state of reckoning.
+They will depart scattered , group by group and the people of the right will attain paradise whilst the people of the left will descend to hellfire.
+They will accept the result of their actions, may it be good or bad.

 </ShowVerses>

 <ShowVerses sura="99" ayahs={[7]}>

+Whoever did a small amount (equivalent to the weight of a dust particle) of good, he will find it in his book on the last day and he will find his reward for it.
+Al Kilabi said:

+> `الذرة` is smaller than an ant

+*Ibn Abbas* said:

+> When your account is shown on the earth, it will be lifted ...

 </ShowVerses>

 <ShowVerses sura="99" ayahs={[8]}>

+Whoever did a small amount of evil, equivalent to the weight of a dust particle, he will see it and suffer from the result of it. *Qurtubi* said:

+> This is as if God most High hit him for verily no action of the son of *Adam* is neglected, may it be small or big, as God says (4:40)
+>
+> > إِنَّ ٱللَّهَ لَا يَظْلِمُ مِثْقَالَ ذَرَّةٍ
+> >
+> > Verily, God does not wrong [anyone] by as much as an atom's weight;

 </ShowVerses>